nick-f/nick-f/README.md

 I'm a software engineer and Mac admin.

-In my day job I primarily write Ruby code, so you'll see a lot of that here.
+In my day job I primarily write Ruby code and bash scripts, so you'll see a lot of that here.

 Currently I'm working on making some of the scripts and helpers I've created available to pay it forward.